Wolf-Sensei/COSC5010_01_Project_02/README.md

 # COSC5010_01_Project_02

 A program that allows a user to play as a hero and fight monsters.
+Contains source code and documents for design and analysis.

 ## Requirements